adityaponnada/adityaponnada.github.io/_pages/about.md

 **April, 2024.** 🎹 I was interviewed by the [Industry PLaylist](https://theindustryplaylist.substack.com/p/things-im-thinking-about-d1c) newsletter, India's leading source of indie music news on music recommendations and new music streaming behavior.

-**April, 2024.** 👨‍🎤 Our ACM WebSci'24 paper on the first large-scale analysis of new music streaming behavior patterns is now available on [ACM DL](https://research.atspotify.com/publications/a-genre-based-analysis-of-new-music-streaming-at-scale/).

 <details>